EdJoPaTo/project-below/README.md

 ### Smart `cd` change directory

 You can create a smart `cd` command relatively easy with `project-below` and [`fzf`](https://github.com/junegunn/fzf).
-For example switching into one of the git repos can be done like this:
+For example switching into one of the git repositories can be done like this:

 ```bash
 alias cdg='cd "$(project-below --directory=.git --list | fzf)"'